Catherine-Condit/Python-Projects./README.md

 # Python-Projects.
-A collection of Python projects, showcasing various concepts and techniques learned throughout the Python course.
+A collection of Python projects, showcasing various concepts and techniques learned throughout the Python Developer course.